 - Independent advice;

-- The agreement should be fair to both of you and meets your needs.
+- The separation agreement should be fair to both of you and meets your needs.

 My spouse doesn’t know how wealthy I am.
 If I do a separation agreement will I have to say what I own?